-In many legal malpractice actions, there may be discussion of whether the plaintiff could win the "case within a case".
-This discussion occurs in malpractice cases involving prior litigation, where a plaintiff claims to have either lost or to have recovered a smaller amount of damages than warranted by the facts and law, as a result of the original lawyer's malpractice.
+In many legal malpractice actions, there may be discussion of whether the plaintiff could win the "case within a case", sometimes referenced as a "trial within a trial".
+This discussion occurs in malpractice cases involving prior litigation, in which a plaintiff claims that as a result of the lawyer's negligence they either lost the case or to recovered a smaller amount of damages than warranted by the facts and law.

-In order for the plaintiff to establish that damages were suffered as a result of the alleged malpractice, depending upon state law, it is often necessary for the plaintiff to prove that, but for the malpractice, a favorable verdict would have been won or greater damages recovered.
-In essence, this is a retrial of the original litigation within the context of the malpractice action - a case within a case.
+In order for the plaintiff to establish that damages were suffered as a result of the alleged malpractice it is usually necessary for the plaintiff to prove that, but for the malpractice, a favorable verdict would have been won or greater damages recovered.
+In essence, this is a retrial of the original litigation within the context of the malpractice action - thus, a case within a case.

 It is important to note that within the context of a legal malpractice action, a lawyer may utilize what were formerly privileged communications from the client in order to respond to allegations of negligence.
 For example, if a defendant sues a criminal defense lawyer alleging that the lawyer's mistakes resulted in conviction, the lawyer may be able to introduce admissions of guilt made by the client during the course of the litigation to defend against the lawsuit and claim of damages.